 Both malls have a gym for those who like to work out.
 The gym at Paseo La Galería is an independent gym, but the one at Shopping Del Sol is a Smart Fit location (take the escalator by the Forever 21 down to level P2).
 We love Smart Fit!
 (Read our complete Smart Fit guide here.)
 We purchased a year of Black membership in Ecuador, which allows us unlimited visits to any Smart Fit throughout Latin America.
 Besides Ecuador, we have visited Smart Fit locations in Mexico City and Shopping Del Sol without any problems.
 If you travel around South America, get the Smart Fit Black membership – it is entirely worth it.

 Both malls also have several banks and ATMs.
 Paseo La Galería also includes a Ueno Bank co-working location, similar to a Capital One Cafe in the U.S. I had to get a new retainer for my teeth, and I got it from a dentist inside Paseo La Galería (they used a 3D printer to print my retainer!).
 There are also Starbucks and Juan Valdez coffee shops in both malls.
-However, Shopping Del Sol has a special treat: a Coffee Bean and Tea Leaf location!
-It is entirely random to find a CBTL in the middle of South America, but it is a real, genuine, bona fide CBTL serving real Ice Blendeds.
+Shopping Del Sol used to have a special treat: a Coffee Bean and Tea Leaf location!
+Unfortunately, the Coffee Bean and Tea Leaf went out of business towards the end of 2025.
+There is now a pastry shop in that spot instead.

 For moviegoers, there is a Cinemark at Paseo La Galería and an Itaú movie theater at Shopping Del Sol.
 Both feature several screens.
-Note which movies are dubbed and which are subtitled if you don’t speak Spanish; you’ll want the subtitled movies that have an English soundtrack.
+Note which movies are dubbed and which are subtitled; if you don’t speak Spanish, you’ll want the subtitled ones with an English soundtrack.

 Finally, both malls have a grocery store inside.
 Paseo La Galería has a Superseis (stylized S6), and Shopping Del Sol has a Delimarket.
 We didn’t realize this until after shopping at both stores, but the same company owns both brands.
-It will hit you once you shop at both, and you get a weird deja vu feeling shopping at the second one.
+It will hit you once you shop at both, and you’ll get a weird deja vu feeling when you shop at the second one.

 The Delimarket is more upscale and larger than the Superseis, so we prefer shopping at the Delimarket.
 However, you can get quite a bit at Superseis, which is helpful if you live closer to Paseo La Galería.
 And if you are from Uruguay or have been to Uruguay, you may also feel deja vu.
 Both brands are owned by the same company that owns Tienda Inglesa.